gkorpal/gkorpal.github.io/_reading/book-list.md

 * **Lie Groups, Lie Algebras, and Representations** by *B. C. Hall*: The Part I of the text develops the theory of (matrix) Lie groups and their Lie algebras using only linear algebra, without requiring any knowledge of manifold theory.
 The Part II of the text covers semisimple Lie algebras and their representations.
 Finally, the Part III of the book presents the compact-group approach to representation theory.
 Moreover, the results in Parts II and III of the book have been explained and motivated using figures whenever possible.
 I have only read some topics from the Part I of this book.
 * **Fourier Analysis on Number Fields** by *D. Ramakrishnan and R. J. Valenza*: It is an introduction to number theory organized around John Tate’s Ph.D. thesis which uses representation theory for locally compact groups ([review](https://www.ams.org/journals/bull/2000-37-03/S0273-0979-00-00872-7/S0273-0979-00-00872-7.pdf)).
 The topics discussed in this book can be of interest for the people working in number theory, harmonic analysis, or the representation theory of Lie groups. *I haven't read this book.*
   * **Algebraic Number Theory: Proceedings of the instructional conference held at the University of Sussex (Sep 1 - Sep 17, 1965)** edited by *J. W. S. Cassels and A. Fröhlich*: It contains Tate's doctoral thesis.
+* **A First Course in Modular Forms** by *F. Diamond and J. Shurman*: This book explains a result called the Modularity Theorem (Taniyama–Shimura conjecture).
+The modularity theorem is, [in some sense](https://math.stackexchange.com/questions/55449/), a special case of the Langlands program. *I haven't read this book yet.*
+  * **Modular Forms and Fermat’s Last Theorem: Proceedings of the instructional conference held at Boston University (Aug 9 - Aug 18, 1995)** edited by *G. Cornell, J.H.
+Silverman and G. Stevens*: Advanced stuff.
 * **Automorphic Representations and L-Functions for the General Linear Group: Vol 1 and 2** by *D. Goldfeld and J. Hundley*: The purpose of this book is to provide an elementary yet extremely rigorous exposition of the theory of cuspidal automorphic representations and L-functions for the general linear group in a textbook form that can be understood by the beginning graduate student with minimal background in representation theory ([review](https://pdfs.semanticscholar.org/f68f/8759f764e7c8ea3969c663c14d3c8186b17c.pdf)).
 Modern research in the theory of automorphic representations and L-functions is largely focused in the direction of the [Langlands program](http://publications.ias.edu/sites/default/files/Representation-theory-rise-and-role-in-number-theory_0.pdf). *I haven't read this book.*
 * **p-adic Hodge Theory: Lecture notes from the CMI summer school on Galois Representations held at the University of Hawaii, Manoa (Jun 15 - Jul 10, 2009)** by *O. Brinon and B. Conrad*: These notes are for the [foundational course](https://www.claymath.org/galois-representations) focusing on local problems, i.e. p-adic representations of Galois groups of p-adic fields.
 They are [available online](https://www.claymath.org/sites/default/files/brinon_conrad.pdf).
 Note that the Theorem 1.1.1 stated in the first "Motivation" section of these notes is the Néron-Ogg-Shafarevich criterion and a good reference for that is the Chapter VII of Silverman's book "The Arithmetic of Elliptic Curves."
 I didn't read these notes properly, since I lack interest in representation theory.
   * **Theory of p-adic Galois Representations** by *J.-M. Fontaine and Y. Ouyang*: An introductory textbook on [𝑝-adic Hodge theory](https://www3.nd.edu/~ajorza/courses/m162b-w2012/) (in preparation, a fruit of Jean-Marc Fontaine's [France-China cooperative program](https://www.ams.org/journals/notices/202007/rnoti-p1010.pdf) in arithmetic geometry; unfortunately Jean-Marc Fontaine passed away on January 29, 2019).
 The second draft of this book in [available online](http://staff.ustc.edu.cn/~yiouyang/galoisrep.pdf).
 Its section 0.2 complements section 4.2 of Brinon & Conrad, and sections 2.2-2.3 complement the section 3 of Brinon & Conrad.
 Note that this book uses the [French definition of local fields](https://math.stackexchange.com/q/216632).